Sheargrub/ngiab-teehr/README.md

 # teehr-nextgen
-A repository for coupling TEEHR with Nextgen simulation output
+A repository for coupling TEEHR with Nextgen simulation output.

+Warning: This code is highly experimental